Fresvikbreen

-Fresvikbreen is a glacier on the south side of the Sognefjord in the municipality of Vik in Vestland, county, Norway.
+Fresvikbreen is a glacier on the south side of the Sognefjord in Vik Municipality in Vestland, county, Norway.
 It lies between the Seljedal valley in the west, and the Storedal valley in the east.
-It is 9 km southwest of the village of Fresvik and 11 km southeast of the municipal center of Vikøyri.
+It is located about 9 km southwest of the village of Fresvik and 11 km southeast of the municipal center of Vikøyri.

 The glacier has an area of 15 km2 and its highest point is 1648 m above sea level.
 Fresvikbreen is the 23rd largest glacier on the Norwegian mainland.